ARRIVALS

 Olympia seemed magical—people with whimsical names like Moo, “free boxes” everywhere I looked, and fruit of all kinds hanging over alley fences, saying Eat me!
 It was as close to a hippie promised land as I had ever seen.

 I took the hint and packed up my meager belongings and left.
-Still unable to find my friend Sego who was moving here, I circled back to some of the folks I had met at Apple Jam and found an older man named Tom who let me stay with him for a while.
+Still unable to find my friend who was moving here, I circled back to some of the folks I had met at Apple Jam and found an older man named Tom who let me stay with him for a while.
 Complete stranger.
 Dumbest thing a naive young woman could have done in a strange new town.
-One of a string of impulsive moves that I made.
-Thus began my stint of couch surfing while looking for work and somewhere to live.
+I continued to couch surf while looking for work and somewhere more permanent to live.
 Fortunately, I didn’t encounter any mass murderers.
 Some folks were odd perhaps, but not dangerous.

 After a few weeks, the golden warmth of late summer turned to the cool rains of fall.
 Undeterred, I sloshed around town, excited to meet even more musicians, activists and others.
 Slowly, I realized that hippies weren’t really the people I was looking for.

 Without consciously knowing it, I had moved two thousand miles away from my family to come out—it was other gay people I was looking for.
 Once I admitted that to myself, it seemed like Olympia was crawling with lesbians.
-In my daily flight path of looking for work and trying to meet people, I often circled by Laura’s store downtown, the Rainbow Grocery.
+In my daily flight path of looking for work and trying to meet people, I often circled by Laura May’s Rainbow grocery store downtown.
 I have no idea how she identified, but her store sure seemed to draw a lot of lesbians.
-They all seemed so much older and wiser, as everyone older than nineteen seems to an eighteen-year-old.
+And they all seemed so much older and wiser, as everyone older than nineteen seems to an eighteen-year-old.

 Ultimately, I found a farm out on Steamboat Island Road owned by an amazing woman named Peg Wortman, though everyone called her Mingo.
 Her farm had a cow, goats, and a huge garden, but the real crops grown there were all kinds of crazy dwellings.
-Some of the cabins were conventional looking, others were shaped like octagons or other fanciful designs.
-My first accommodation there was a tepee, an indigenous dwelling from the tribes of the Great Plains that was dreadfully ill-suited for a rainy climate, even when I modified it with a patio umbrella that I found at a junk store.
 I wrote home about all of my adventures—how I learned to milk a cow named Mollie and helped my neighbors build new homes out of logs straight from the woods.

-My mother wrote back, only partly joking, saying, “This is just great, our family leaves the back-breaking farm life in Europe, comes to the new world—all for you to move back into the 1800s and live in a tent!
+My mother wrote back, only partly joking, saying, “This is just great, our family leaves the back-breaking farm life in Europe, comes to the new world—all for you to move back into the 1800s, live in a tent and milk a cow!

-She was right, I had moved to a very different world, one that didn’t revolve around 1970s sit-coms, new kitchen appliances, or rigid gender roles.
-This new world was a work in progress, and one that borrowed liberally from many indigenous cultures in ways that I later understood to be cooptation.
-But there was an intoxicating sense of authenticity.
+She was right, I had moved to a very different world, one that didn’t revolve around 1970s sit-coms or rigid gender roles.
+This new world was a work in progress.
+Social justice was our daily bread.
+And while we felt an intoxicating sense of authenticity, I soon realized that we borrowed liberally from other cultures, including indigenous cultures in ways that I later understood to be cooptation.
 It was life-changing to be around people who lived consciously, people who knew there was a different way to be.
+There was an intoxicating sense of authenticity.
 Like many other young, disillusioned people, I was in search of a place where those dreams were still alive.

 In a few short months I had fully landed.
 Olympia had become my home.